NusratNawshin/ML2ImageClassification/README.md

 Downloads the data from drive and does all the preprocessing followed by storing the train, test and validation images in the directory

 ## Train.py
-Performs the training and testing process and saves the model inside the model directory.
+Performs the training, validation and testing process and saves the model inside the model directory.
 If the preprocessed folders are not generated it would automatically run the preprocessing.py

 ## Test.py
 Read the models and predicts.
 If the training model is not found it would train the model first and then executes the testing module.